PhilLockett/FXMLDemo/README.md

   * Multi stage initialization minimizes the need for null checks.
   * Data persistence is provided by the Serializable DataStore object.
   * The GUI is implemented in FXML using SceneBuilder.
+  * A static Debug object helps control diagnostic output.
+  * The Command Pattern is used to support an Undo/Redo mechanism.